boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

 # Next Step

-Next we'll learn more features of TypeScript and how to use them in [Advanced TypeScript &raquo;](../11-typescript-advanced/index.md)
+Next we'll learn more features of TypeScript and how to use them in [Advanced TypeScript](../11-typescript-advanced/index.md)